-In September 2019, Acton Academy of Washington, DC, will open a lower elementary program in North Cleveland Park for ages 6 to 9.
+In September 2018, Acton Academy of Washington, DC, will open a lower elementary program in Upper Northwest DC for ages 6 to 9.
 Acton Lower Elementary will combine Montessori principles with Socratic discussions and entrepreneurial projects, like the Acton Children’s Business Fair.

 Acton Elementary Curriculum

 Acton Academy of Washington, DC, binds students together in a tight-knit, mixed-age, learner-driven community.
 Each student at Acton is in charge of his or her own learning.
 With the foundation of Montessori principles and the metaphor of the entrepreneurial journey, Acton uses educational materials, frameworks, tools, and technology that allow children to master subjects and concepts themselves, on their own timeline.
 Students commit to holding themselves and each other to high standards.
 They learn self-governance by running the classroom.

 Our classrooms have guides, not traditional teachers.
 Guides use the Socratic method—asking questions instead of providing all the answers—to help students take ownership of their education.
 We encourage our students to try, fail, and try again, going at their own pace without fear or shame, knowing that this is the very entrepreneurial process that will form character and build perseverance, knowledge, and mastery.
 The Acton curriculum focuses on: